5 KPIs for accounts payable: the best metrics to track

 - AP Automation

-This statement applies to accounts payable, a process that features many moving parts, potentially labor-intensive process steps, and multiple people across the organization.
-Business owners must identify metrics and measure performance against these benchmarks, or things will likely fall through the cracks.
+"Accounts payable is a process that features many moving parts, potentially labor-intensive steps, and multiple people across an organization.
 Nearly all business functions use Key Performance Indicators (KPIs) to measure their efficiency and contribution to the overall business success.
 And AP should be no different.
+Business owners must identify metrics and measure performance against these benchmarks to avoid things falling through the cracks.”

 While modern finance executives are aware of the term Key Performance Indicators, as an overview, a KPI for accounts payable should be a quantifiable data point closely tied to the success of a specific business project.
 A good AP KPI should be specific, agreed upon by all project members, and time-bound.
 KPIs should be measured on a regular basis, at least quarterly, to ensure the accounts payable process is in line with goals and to identify areas of improvement.